Get

 1. Striking Beauty

 One of the biggest reasons that people decide to adopt a Shiba Inu is because of their unique and striking appearance.
 Shiba Inus are beautiful.
-From their sharp markings to their rich color, these dogs are visually appealing.
+From their sharp markings to their fox-like features, these dogs are visually appealing.
 They also have a very distinctive face that is instantly recognizable and a fuzzy tail that can only be described as adorable.
-They also have very poignant eyes and a stocky frame that makes these dogs look bigger and sturdier than they actually are.
+They also have very poignant eyes and a stocky face frame that makes these dogs look bigger and sturdier than they actually are.

 2. Above Average Intelligence

-Shiba Inus are very intelligent dogs.
-In fact, according to some, Shiba Inus are some of the smartest dogs that money can buy.
+Shiba Inus are intelligent dogs.
 Shiba Inus can learn a variety of tricks and commands.
 They can also display surprising amounts of emotional intelligence in which your Shiba Inu can tell when you are upset, happy, afraid, and more.
 This allows the Shiba Inu to seem perceptive and vocal, two traits that many people heavily value in a dog.

 3. Loyalty